contentful/slash-developers/docs/tutorials/ios/using-delivery-api-on-ios.md

 Two things to consider here:

 * [Links][12] might not be resolved, depending on your query.
 If that is the case, use the *resolveWithSuccess:failure:* method on any *CDAResource*.
 This should be done inside your custom class, look at the *fetchPictureAssetsWithCompletionBlock:* method from *BBUPlace* for an example.
-* Fields can include [Markdown][14].
+* fields can include [Markdown][14].
 There is [another example app][15] which shows how to use the [Bypass][16] library for converting Markdown into *NSAttributedString* which can be displayed in a *UITextView* since iOS 7.
 Depending on your use case and target platform, you might want to evaluate other options, for example converting to HTML.

 With this, our walk through the [coffee guide app][1] is done.
 You should have everything you need to start building your own iOS apps with Contentful.
 Check out [the SDK][17] and start building.